Wolox/tech-guides/frontend/angular/style-guide.md

 }
 ```

-**Note:** *The below examples are for custom directives, the idea is not replace behaviour of directives like ngClass or ngStyle.*
+**Note:** *The examples below are for custom directives, you should not replace the behaviour of directives like ngClass or ngStyle.*

 Use renderer2 for: